Mold Illness, The Short Story

 What Causes the Health Problem

 These water-damaged buildings contain mycotoxins, endotoxins and volatile organic compounds that are released from the mold and bacteria.
+We now know that a group of bacteria called Actinomyces are major players in causation of illness from water-damaged buidings.
 Additionally, there may be release of toxic chemicals from the building materials.
 Depending on the types of building materials and the type of molds and bacteria as well as their stage of growth, the toxins in the air can vary greatly.
 Volatile organic compounds are released in water-damaged buildings by all three of these troublemakers.
 So, the person living in a water-damaged building may be living in an environment where tiny bits of microscopic structural toxins as well as toxic, volatile organic compounds are floating around in the air getting in their lungs and landing on their skin.

 How Does This Happen